vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     Creates a new MsgQueue.

-*   `zx_msgqueue_wait(msgqueue, cmh) -> key`
+*   `zx_msgqueue_wait(msgqueue, calleesref) -> key`

     Reads an MBO from a MsgQueue.
 If the MsgQueue is empty, this first blocks until the MsgQueue is non-empty.

-    This takes a CMH as an argument.
-The CMH must not currently hold a reference to an MBO, otherwise an error is returned.
+    This takes a CalleesRef as an argument.
+The CalleesRef must not currently hold a reference to an MBO, otherwise an error is returned.

     This removes the first MBO from the message queue.
-If the MBO was in the `enqueued_as_request` state, this sets the CMH to point to the MBO, and changes the MBO's state to `owned_by_callee`.
+If the MBO was in the `enqueued_as_request` state, this sets the CalleesRef to point to the MBO, and changes the MBO's state to `owned_by_callee`.

-    If the MBO was in the `enqueued_as_reply` state, this changes the MBO's state to `owned_by_caller` and does not modify the CMH.
+    If the MBO was in the `enqueued_as_reply` state, this changes the MBO's state to `owned_by_caller` and does not modify the CalleesRef.

     This returns the `key` field from the MBO, which allows the process to determine which channel the message was sent on (for